DS-Vijayapala/Project-R/README.md

-# Renze
+# Rentzee

-**Renze** is a modern MERN stack web application that enables users to rent and lease items such as cars, motorbikes, generators, and more.
+**Rentzee** is a modern MERN stack web application that enables users to rent and lease items such as cars, motorbikes, generators, and more.
 Built with a focus on simplicity, performance, and user experience.

 ---